-Your assessment can be as detailed as you are but if you tend to procrastinate, feel overwhelmed or your circumstances are such that a complete assessment could take weeks or months, don’t let your inability to complete an assessment prevent you from taking Step Two (below) as soon as possible.
+Your assessment can be as detailed as you are but if you tend to procrastinate or become overly perfectionistic, do your best to complete the assessment quickly and don’t delay in taking Step Two.

 Time is of the essence in divorce and acting quickly to assess your situation and understand your case in light of the law can reduce complications.

-Another common complication resulting from delays in California divorces occurs when a couple own a community property business.
-One of the spouse’s continues to work in the business after separation and the other does not.
-The business appreciates in value after the separation, as a result of the efforts of the spouse working in the business after the separation.
-Arguments then ensue about the characterization of the business and its appreciation – whether they are community or separate property.
+Another common complication that may arise in a slow moving California divorce occurs when a couple own a community property business, one of the spouses continues to work in the business after separation while the other does not and the business appreciates in value after the separation.
+In which case the court must determine if the working spouse acquired a separate property interest in the business after the date of separation.

-There may be times in divorce when taking action sooner is not better than later.
-If you own real estate or stocks, it is possible that dividing and/or selling later could be better than sooner.
-In order to figure out if action should be taken sooner or later, speak to a divorce attorney and any other relevant experts.
+There are instances in divorce when taking action sooner is not better than later.
+For example, if a couple own real estate or stocks it’s possible that dividing and/or selling later could be better than sooner.
+So it is worthwhile to speak with an attorney and other experts like accountants, appraisers and Realtors to determine if action should be taken sooner or later.

 Step Two: Pay a good licensed attorney to give you a legal overview of your case

-Whether you intend on representing yourself in divorce, using mediation or collaborative divorce, or hiring a trial attorney, speak with an experienced licensed divorce attorney at the beginning of your case.
-If you are in California and would like to take this step with me, please visit this page and complete the form provided.
+Whether you intend on representing yourself in divorce, using mediation or collaborative divorce or hiring a trial attorney, I suggest speaking with an experienced licensed divorce attorney while contemplating divorce.

 - know what you can do, can’t do, should do or shouldn’t do